 - Juice of 1 lime

-- Serve with tortilla chips
+- Serve immediately with tortilla chips, if desired.

-- Nutrition: Please note that the nutrition label provided is an estimate only.
-It will vary based on the specific ingredients used.
+Nutrition information provided is an estimate.
+It will vary based on cooking method and specific ingredients used.